All Episodes

 Most of them are on handouts anyway.

-So here come the fraudsters and the hucksters, just getting some of their money back.
+So here come the fraudsters and the hucksters just getting some of their money back, going the direct route, not waiting for their IRS refund.

-Oh, speaking of your IRS refund.
+Oh, speaking of your IRS refund, that is the insurance commissioner.

 These guys don't know what's in their own bill.

-Now that's what I was gonna say.
+Now, that's what I was going to say.

 Now, the way you counteract this, folks, is to not have a refund.

-Now, I know a lot of you love having refunds because it's the one time of your life that you have or of the year that you have that big a chunk of change in one pile.
+Now, I know a lot of you love having refunds because it's the one time of your life that you have of the year that you have that big a chunk of change in one pile.

-You're letting the government use your money interest-free all year, and you're not getting I mean, if you had that money yourself and were investing it, it'd be a lot more valuable than what you're getting in a refund.
+You're letting the government use your money interest-free all year and you're not getting, I mean, if you had that money yourself and were investing it, it'd be a lot more valuable than what you're getting in a refund.

 I don't want them using any of my money during the week.